 Again my overall focus (that I chose) for my drawing composition was the figure of the woman herself.
 As you create your own master copy drawing compositions.
 You get to decide if you’d like to include more, or less depending on what you’re looking to achieve.

 Doing a master copy drawing study like this one is helpful for many reasons.
 Not least of which, is that it helps your abilities to measure and study value.
 In addition, if you approach doing a composition drawing in such a way (as the images above demonstrate).
 Looking at your drawing in terms of studying its geometric and value structure.
 You will learn a lot about the composition of the piece and see where the light and dark values are concentrated.

-I hope this inspired you to pick out a painting, to create a master copy drawing study of your own!
+I hope this inspires you to take a look at a piece you find interesting, to create a master copy drawing study of your own!